-In an office situation, collaboration happens organically.
-You walk over to a colleague’s desk and pull up some data.
-The two of you can see the same data, at the same time, in the same location.
-This just doesn’t happen in an asynchronous workforce.
+In an office situation, you collaborate organically by walking over to a colleague’s desk and pulling up some data.
+Both of you can see the same data, at the same time, in the same location.

 The information you use to make decisions is the foundation of a strong root cause analysis.
 With every device, user, software, and network continuously logging activity, event log data changes by the second.

 Export the data to a CSV

-If you’re doing root cause analysis, exporting the search data as a CSV file has the added benefit of letting you focus on what you share.
-You can select which fields to export, filtering the stream down further.
-This way, you can direct your teammate’s attention to the information that you think is most important so that they can continue their investigation in a more targeted fashion.
+If you’re doing root cause analysis, exporting the search data as a CSV file lets you focus on what you share.
+You can select which fields to export, filtering the information down further.
+This draws your teammate’s attention to the information that you think is most important so that they can continue their investigation in a more targeted fashion.

 You don’t have to worry about your teammate sifting through the information to find what you wanted them to view.
 You also don’t have to worry about sending wordy directions.

 Problem-solving often requires sharing a process.
 Investigations are about asking questions and following data.
 In some cases, you can ask different questions in analysis tools that get you to the same causal factor.
 In other cases, you might not know what questions to ask and need help.